-Reverse osmosis water treatment is effective at removing toxins, microbes, lead, and debris from water, but many minerals are lost in the process because of the 0.0001-micron pores of the RO membrane.
-This lowers the pH of the water, making it slightly acidic.
+Reverse osmosis (RO) water treatment is highly effective at removing toxins, microbes, lead, and debris from water.
+However, it also removes minerals, which lowers the pH of the water and makes it slightly acidic.

-Let’s explain how that change occurs, why it’s important, and how you can test the pH levels of your water in more detail.
+We’ll explore how that change occurs, why it’s important, and how you can test the pH levels of your RO water.

 Water (H2O) consists of two different ions: free hydrogen ions (H+) and hydroxyl ions (OH-) which also contain hydrogen (H).